Planck 2015 results. XX. Constraints on inflation: Conclusions

 \subsubsection{Non-minimally coupled inflaton}

-Inflationary predictions are quite sensitive to a non-minimal coupling, $\xi R \phi^2$, of the inflaton to the Ricci scalar.
+Inflationary predictions are quite sensitive to a non-minimal coupling $\xi R \phi^2$ of the inflaton to the Ricci scalar.
 One of the most interesting effects due to $\xi \ne 0$ is to reconcile the quartic potential $V(\phi) = \lambda \phi^4/4$ with \Planck\ observations, even for $\xi \ll 1$.
+Non-minimal coupling leads as well to attractor behaviour towards predictions similar to those in $R^2$ inflation \citep{Kaiser:2013sna,Kallosh:2013maa}.

 The Higgs inflation model \citep{Bezrukov:2007ep}, in which inflation occurs with $V(\phi) = \lambda (\phi^2-\phi_0^2)^2/4$ and $\xi \gg 1$ for $\phi \gg \phi_0$, leads to the same predictions as the $R^2$ model to lowest order in the slow-roll approximation at tree level (see \cite{Barvinsky:2008ia} and \cite{Bezrukov:2009db} for the inclusion of loop corrections).
 It is therefore in agreement with the \Planck\ constraints, as for the first cosmological data release \citepalias{planck2013-p17}.